 Make sure you speak the language and terminology that your respondents will understand.
 Keep words as simple as possible and avoid technical jargon.
 However, there’s no need to oversimplify a question to the point that it may distort the question leading to misinterpretation.

 Do not assume that your job is done once your customers have completed the survey.
 The next step for your company should be to close the loop.
-Reaching out to customers who have provided feedback can improve brand loyalty and catch skeptical customers before they become detractors.
+Reaching out to customers who have provided feedback is one of many strategies that improve customer loyalty and catch skeptical customers before they become detractors.
 Closing the loop will also give your employees a unique opportunity to see the company through the eyes of the customer, and to see how their own roles fit into the larger company strategy.